eldiankyo/cc-chatgpt/README.md

 cd ~/.minecraft
 ```

-Once you're inside the **"minecraft"** folder, find and open the **"saves"** folder.
-Inside this, you'll find folders for all of your saved worlds.
-Open the folder named after the world where you want to use "chatgpt".

-Inside your world's folder, find and open the **"computercraft"** folder.

-Within the **"computercraft"** folder, you will find folders with numerical names (e.g., 0, 1, 2...).
-These folders represent the CC computers you have.

-You need to copy the **"chatgpt.lua"** file into these numerical folders where you want to use chatgpt.

-Open the **"minecraft-folder/saves/your-world/serverconfig/computercraft-server.toml"** file, and add these lines to whitelist our server:
+Once you're inside the **"minecraft"** folder, open the **"minecraft-folder/saves/your-world/serverconfig/computercraft-server.toml"** file, and add these lines to whitelist our server:

 ```bash
 # You can modify the IP address here,